Five Reasons to Neuter Your Pet in San Diego

 Neutering is a simple surgical procedure involving the removal of the testes.
 Hence, you will eliminate your pet’s chances of developing malignant tumors or cancer within the testicular region by neutering them at an early age.

-4. Less Chances of Developing Prostate Disease
+4. Fewer Chances of Developing Prostate Disease

 Male dogs are more statistically likely to develop prostate conditions than cat are.
-The removal of the testes drastically decreases your pet’s risk of developing prostate disease and other related conditions like abscess, cysts and prostate enlargement.
+The removal of the testes drastically decreases your pet’s risk of developing prostate disease and other related conditions like abscess, cysts and prostatic enlargement.

 5. Reduce Risks of Painful Perineal Hernias